 These strategies, usually labelled Quality of Service (QoS) protocols, evaluate disruptive factors like jitter, latency, and delay, and guarantee that certain resource levels are allocated to voice traffic.

 To alleviate your quality concerns, always check with potential providers about their Quality of Service and how they ensure high call quality.

 Myth 5: VoIP doesn’t offer that much saving

 There are a few factors that influence the price of VoIP solutions and can help you reduce the price of your monthly phone bill significantly.

 - Compared to the significant upfront investment required when buying a traditional phone system, there is little or no capital expenditure when moving to VoIP technology.

 - There are no line rental fees.
 As you are using the Internet to make the call, you need not to pay for the copper lines which a traditional phone system requires to function.

 - VoIP solutions often come with premium in-built features at no extra cost

 VoIP is the accepted communication technology of today and the future.
-In a few years, you will be left with no other option so whether you are ready to make a switch today, are formulating a plan to migrate to the technology or have other questions about how VoIP works, get in touch with one of our Unified Communications Experts – fill in a get a quote form or call 01 524 2000 or leave your details here and we will be in touch with you!
+In a few years, you will be left with no other option so whether you are ready to make a switch today, are formulating a plan to migrate to the technology or have other questions about how VoIP works, communication experts at email@example.com, use live chat, call 01 524 2000 or leave your details here and we will be in touch with you!

 Get updates from us on your social media channels – connect with us below: